 What bank is Cash App?

-Cash App partners with Lincoln Savings Bank for its direct deposit feature, but it’s important to note that the bank’s FDIC insurance does not apply to balances in your Cash App account.
+Cash App partners with Lincoln Savings Bank and Sutton Bank for its direct deposit features, but it’s important to note that the bank’s FDIC insurance does not apply to balances in your Cash App account.

 Can Cash App be trusted?